Expressions containing NDArray objects¶

 [8]:

-As you can see, the result is a NumPy array now.
+As you can see, in either case the result is a NumPy array now.

 Depending on your needs, you can choose to get the result as a NDArray array or as a NumPy array.
-The former is more storage efficient, but the latter is more flexible when interacting with other libraries that do not support NDArray arrays.
+The former is more storage efficient, but the latter is more flexible when interacting with other libraries that do not support NDArray arrays, or for reading out data.

 method of LazyArray